 The first time that I had garden fresh spinach (and it was against my will—I had to be coerced by certain promises from a very lovely proto-healthfoodnut—it was a minor religious orgasm!
 Er, um, that is, I mean, a minor religious epiphany . . .

-Back from my meanderings and back to the Earl of Grey
+Back to the Earl of Grey

 But I digress: my cuppa tea is near finished and I have other projects on my desktop awaiting my attention.
 Just thought I’d turn you onto Tazo as a tea (and herbal beverage) company and Earl Grey as a tasty repast.
 It is usually a caffeinated tea, as are all REAL teas.